 Chine Collé (Chine Appliqué)

-The Chine Collé process begins with a thin sheet of India paper holding a dried coating of water soluble paste on its back that is cut to the exact size of the printing plate.
-It is carefully placed over the inked plate and then a much thicker sheet of moistened paper is laid over it.
-When pressure is applied during printing the thick wet paper moistens the dry paste on the back of the thin paper and a bond is formed between the two creating one single sheet.
+Chine Collé is the process by which two different sheets of paper are used to produce one print.
+It begins with a thin sheet of India paper that holds a dried coating of water soluble paste on its back.
+It is cut to the exact size of the printing plate and is placed over the inked plate carefully aligned to its edges.
+Before it is printed a much thicker and larger sheet of moistened paper is laid over it.
+When pressure is applied during printing, the thick wet paper moistens the dry paste on the back of the thin paper underneath, and a bond formed between the two unites them into one single sheet.
 The pasting of these papers through a press became known as chine collé in France where the India paper that was most often used was called China paper.
 Though sometimes employed to create a finer impression on heavy stock, these papers were most often used to create a toned or color backdrop to the image that normal printing papers did not offer.
-Chine Collé was also used in a collage fashion to create decorative elements within an image.
+Chine collé was also used in a collage fashion to create decorative elements within an image.

-Chinoiserie is a decorative style introduced to Europe in the late 1600’s influenced by the large scale arrival of imported goods and pictures from China.
+Chinoiserie is a decorative style introduced to Europe in the late 1600’s, influenced by the large scale arrival of imported goods and pictures from China.
 While Chinoiserie had its greatest impact among those countries with the most Chinese trade, England, Holland, and Portugal, the style eventually spread to all parts of Europe.
-It was applied primarily to architecture in the creation of fanciful structures of unusual proportions such as the pagodas that filled the gardens of many large estates.
+It was primarily applied to architecture in the creation of fanciful structures of unusual proportions such as the pagodas that filled the gardens of many large estates.
 Lacquer like materials were often employed in their creation.
-The style peaked in the mid 18th century when Rococo dominated the arts.
-As America entered the China trade similar influences began to appear in the United States but to a lesser extent.
-After 1860 this style would blend into the more influential elements arriving from Japan.
+The style peaked in the mid-18th century when Rococo dominated the arts.
+As America entered the China trade, similar influences began to appear in the United States but to a lesser extent.
+After 1860 this style would blend into the more influential elements then arriving from Japan.

 Chloride paper is a blue light sensitive photo paper coated with an emulsion of silver chloride in gelatin.
 When first introduced this paper was considered so fast that it was marketed as capable of being exposed under gaslight (gaslight paper), as opposed to exclusively by sunlight.
 This paper however proved too slow for enlarging and was only used for contact printing.
-Chloride paper is printed out and produces a very fine tonal range with excellent detail, but it tends to produce a yellow or red cast, so it is often toned.
-It was the first paper used for real photo postcards.
+Chloride paper is printed-out and produces a very fine tonal range with excellent detail, but it tends to yield a yellow or red cast, so it is often toned.
+It was the first paper used to make real photo postcards.

 A Chris-A-Tone card is the trade name for an early type of natural color Photochrome postcard published by Christian’s Photo Service in Portland, Oregon.